0.2 — Introduction to programs and programming languages

 • Interactive devices (e.g. a monitor, touch screen, keyboard, or mouse), which allow a person to interact with a computer.

-• Storage devices (e.g. a hard drive, SSD, or flash memory), which store information even when the computer is turned off.
+• Storage devices (e.g. a hard drive, SSD, or flash memory), which retain information (including installed programs) even when the computer is turned off.

 Machine Language